aadriien/whale-shark-site/README.md

 - **🛰️ Satellite tracking by tag**: Mapping of where the sharks have been, and where they are going.

 - **🦈 Individual shark views**: Personal detailing of various whale sharks worldwide.
-- **🤿 Personal diver stories**: Records and details from divers who have encountered them.
+- **🤿 Personal diver stories**: Records and takeaways from divers who have encountered them.
 - **💻 Computer vision matching**: Integration of a really neat open source Hugging Face model.

 - **📊 Historic data trends**: Holistic insights into the sharks (+ related factors) over time.